ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 Area per lipid
 ++++++++++++++

-We include the possibility of getting Voronoi APL.
-For one frame can be obtained as follows:
+The area per lipid (APL) is a metric of lipid lateral packingm typically used to determine thermal equilibrium of a lipid bilayer.
+This code plots the Voronoi APL for a single frame, output images can be merged into a giff or short movies.

+To run this analysis type:

 .. code:: python

     voronoi_dict = membrane.voronoi_properties(layer = "top")

-This return a dictionary that contains the areas per each lipid in the top bilayer by accesing to :code:`voronoi_dict["apl"]`.
+This will return a dictionary that contains the APL per residue in the top bilayer, accesible as :code:`voronoi_dict["apl"]`.

-We can further map this voronoi apl and take the mean over time by using:
+To map the Voronoi APL and compute its mean over time use:

 .. code:: python